Considering going off-Grid?

 What has earth building got to do with Zen and the Art of Motorcycle Maintenance?

-There was a bit of a debate over in the Natural Homes forum about my earthbag house, because obviously it isn’t 100 percent natural.
+There is often a bit of debate about my earthbag house, because obviously it isn’t 100 percent natural.
 And I think it’s fair to question the use of polyproplylene in a home, even if it's a small enough amount to fit in a suitcase.
 Yet while earthbag isn’t wholly natural, it is incredibly sustainable.
 Perhaps it pays to discuss the difference between natural building and sustainable building, because they are not the same thing.
 Though in truth I’m hesitant about entering finicky fact-lobbing debates.
 All too often they miss the point.
 Because beyond the natural and the sustainable, there's something else.
 It could be called Quality...

 But first, let’s get finicky and cleave apart the natural from the sustainable.